Big mapping class groups are not extremely amenable: Non extreme amenability

 To further discuss the extreme amenability of a non-archimedean Polish group, we need to introduce the following notions.
 Let $G$ be a group acting on a space $X$ and $Y$ be a subspace of $X$.
 We call the subgroup $G_{(Y)}=\{g\in G: gy=y,\ \forall y\in Y\}$ of $G$ the \textbf{pointwise stabiliser} of $Y$.
 Similarly, the subgroup $G_Y=\{g\in G: gY=Y\}$ is called the \textbf{setwise stabiliser} of $Y$ in $G$.

-The following observation is a natural consequence after KPT correspondence (see \cite[Proposition 4.3]{kechris2005fraisse}), which can find its root in \cite{glasner2002minimal}. \begin{lem} If $G$ is an extremely amenable non-archimedean Polish group acting continuously on the discrete space $\mathbb{N}$, then $G_{(F)}=G_F$ for any finite subset $F\subset \mathbb{N}$. \end{lem}
+The following observation is a natural consequence after KPT correspondence (see \cite[Proposition 4.3]{kechris2005fraisse}), which can find its root in \cite{glasner2002minimal}. \begin{lem} If $G$ is an extremely amenable non-archimedean Polish group acting continuously on the discrete space $\mathbb{N}$, then $G_{(F)}=G_F$ for any finite subset $F\subset \mathbb{N}$. \end{lem} \begin{proof}[Sketch of proof] The continuous action $G$ on $X$ induces a continuous $G$-action on the compact space of linear orders on $X$.
+Since $G$ is extremely amenable, then we can find a $G$-invariant linear order on $X$.
+But for any finite set $F\subset X$, there is no non-trivial linear order preserving action. \end{proof}

 The end space $\End(\Sigma)$ is a totally disconnected, separable, metrisable topological space (and thus a closed subset of Cantor set).
 Among the ends, there are \emph{non planary ends}, of which the collection is denoted $\End_\infty(\Sigma)$, in the sense that every neighbourhood in $\Sigma$ of a non planary end has at least genus $1$.
 The non planary ends $\End_\infty(\Sigma)$ form a closed subset of $\End(\Sigma)$.